Database Explorer UI Specification

 2.7.1 Properties

-Properties of the concrete table are not editable
+Properties of the concrete table are not editable and only display information about the table:

 - Catalog